Philip II, Latin Emperor: Second marriage

-In 1309, he accused Thamar of adultery, probably on a falsified charge.
+In 1309, Philip accused Thamar of adultery, probably on a falsified charge.
 This freed him to take part in a complex marital pact.
 Catherine of Valois, the titular Latin Empress, had been betrothed to Hugh V, Duke of Burgundy, titular King of Thessalonica.
 This engagement was broken, and she married Philip on 29 July 1313, at Fontainebleau.
-In exchange, her maternal lands of Courtenay and other estates on the Continent were ceded to Hugh's sister Joan, who married Catherine's half-brother, Philip of Valois.
-Hugh V was betrothed to Joan, later Countess of Burgundy and Artois.
-(Hugh died before the marriage could be solemnized; Joan married Hugh's brother and successor Odo IV, Duke of Burgundy instead.)
+In exchange, her maternal lands of Courtenay and other estates on the Continent were ceded to Hugh's sister Joan the Lame, who married Catherine's half-brother, Philip of Valois.
+Hugh V was betrothed to Joan of France, later Countess of Burgundy and Artois.
+(Hugh died before in 1315 before the marriage could be solemnized; Joan of France married Hugh's brother and successor Odo IV, Duke of Burgundy instead.)
 Philip ceded the Principality of Achaea (over which he retained suzerainty) to Matilda of Hainaut, who married Hugh's brother Louis of Burgundy on 29 July 1313.
 This donation was rather restricted: should the couple die without heirs, the Principality was to revert to the house of Burgundy, while Matilda enjoyed the usufruct for life.
 Nor could Matilda marry again without her suzerain's permission.
 To complete the separation of Eastern and Western claims, Hugh ceded his rights to Thessalonica to Louis, while Louis renounced his claims on his parents' inheritance in favor of Hugh.
 The engagement of Philip's eldest son Charles of Taranto to Matilda of Hainault was broken off, and he was engaged to Jeanne de Valois, younger sister of Catherine of Valois; his father also ceded to him the title of Despot of Romania and the claims thereto appertaining.